workers-coop/docs/docs/sysadmins/servers.md

 installed using the [Docker repo](https://github.com/calcom/docker) using the `conversations` account on the server and an Apache reverse proxy.

-chat.workers.coop
+chat.workers.coop (currently unavailable)
 -----------------

-The [chat.workers.coop](https://chat.workers.coop/) server provIdes a Matrix service with a Synapse back-end and a Element front end.
+The [chat.workers.coop](https://chat.workers.coop/) server provides a Matrix service with a Synapse back-end and a Element front end.

 forum.workers.coop
 ------------------

-The [forum.workers.coop](https://forum.workers.coop/) server is running [Discourse](https://discourse.org/) in a Docker container, wit the host providing an incomming and outgoing SMTP service configured using [this Ansible role](https://git.coop/webarch/discourse).
+The [forum.workers.coop](https://forum.workers.coop/) server is running [Discourse](https://discourse.org/) in a Docker container, with the host providing an incomming and outgoing SMTP service configured using [this Ansible role](https://git.coop/webarch/discourse).